HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/security/implementsaml_portal.md

 In this scenario, the SP is the first component contacted by the user.

 If the user is not authenticated, the SP redirects the user to the IdP.
-The redirect includes a **SAMLRequest** that provides the IdP with the information required to authenticate the user and redirect them back to the SP.
+The redirect includes a SAML Request that provides the IdP with the information required to authenticate the user and redirect them back to the SP.

-The key difference between IdP-initiated and SP-initiated SSO is the presence of the **SAMLRequest** when the IdP is contacted.
+The key difference between IdP-initiated and SP-initiated SSO is the presence of the SAML Request when the IdP is contacted.
 The second part of the flow—from IdP to SP—is the same in both scenarios.

 ### WebSphere Application Server limitation

-With WebSphere Application Server v8.5.5.x, WAS only supports IdP-initiated SSO.
-It cannot generate the required **SAMLRequest** defined by the SAML standard for SP-initiated SSO.
+WAS v8.5.5.x only supports IdP-initiated SSO.
+It cannot generate the required SAML Request defined by the SAML standard for SP-initiated SSO.

 To avoid requiring users to select the correct link for redirection to WAS, use this approach:

 1. The user requests a WAS-secured resource.
 2. A SAML TAI is in place.
 If the user is not already authenticated, it redirects the user to the IdP URL.
 This URL should include a keyword as a URL parameter that the IdP can use after login.
-3. The browser generates an additional cookie, **WasSamlSpReqURL**, which identifies the originally requested resource.
+3. The browser generates an additional cookie, `WasSamlSpReqURL`, which identifies the originally requested resource.
 4. The IdP authenticates the user and sends them back to WAS.
 The redirect goes to a SAML application deployed on WAS called the Assertion Consumer Service (ACS).
-5. The ACS validates and processes the **SAMLResponse** from the IdP.
+5. The ACS validates and processes the SAML Response from the IdP.
 It creates the authenticated session on WAS and issues the LTPA cookie for the user.
-6. If the **WasSamlSpReqURL** cookie is available, the user is redirected to the originally requested resource as an authenticated user.
+6. If the `WasSamlSpReqURL` cookie is available, the user is redirected to the originally requested resource as an authenticated user.
 Otherwise, the user is redirected to the URL configured in the TAI.

 ![WAS IdP authentication flow diagram](./files/appnserverlimit.jpg)